Board of the Institute (BoI)

 Inger Fabris-Rotelli holds a PhD in Applied Mathematics from the University of Pretoria.
 She currently works at the Department of Statistics, University of Pretoria.
 Her expertise is Statistics and Applied Mathematics, specifically image analysis and spatial statistics.
 She is now a Senior Lecturer giving classes to third year and Honours students, as well as coordinating the postgraduate degrees within the department.
 She is currently supervising a number of Honours students and Masters students, each of whom are looking at a different application of the theory of LULU that she developed, and also the implementation of spatial statistics in image processing, amongst other topics.

-Paul Mokilane holds a BSc, BSc honours and MSc in Statistics from the University of South Africa and a Post graduate Diploma in Science from the University of Witwatersrand.
+Paul Mokilane holds a PhD in Mathematical Statistics and a Post graduate Diploma in Science from University of the Witwatersrand, a BSc, BSc honours and MSc in Statistics from the University of South Africa.
 He worked in the Banking industry, education sector, telecommunication sector, research and in the manufacturing industry as a statistician.
-He is currently working at the CSIR as a senior statistician in the Built Environment.
+He is currently working at the CSIR as a Senior Statistician in the Next Generation Enterprise and Institutions (Data science group).

 Dr Mark Nasila, PhD: Director